Yloquo/FGO-Macros-for-Bluestacks/README.md

 and if there’s no more stomach for exp, it will hang on the exp select screen.

 *I’d also assume that this can work for ascensions since the buttons are in the same place, but I’ve already ascended my servants.
 All of them.
-In unrelated news, I'm not able to work on an automated ascension macro for the time being.
+In unrelated news, I'm unable to work on an automated ascension macro for the time being.

 Skill up: It skills up the skill for n times, where n is the number set in settings.
 Note that repeat once means running one time, and repeating 0 times means 0 times, since 1 run * 0 times = 0.